Bdkelp/getmydpc_enrollment/replit.md

 ### Environment Configuration
 - Database connection via `DATABASE_URL`
-- Stripe keys for payment processing
+- Payment processor keys (to be configured when provider is selected)
 - Session secrets for authentication
 - Replit-specific configuration for auth